moveit/roscon24/exercise1/README.md

 # Exercise 1

 This workspace contains packages to demonstration motion planning using a UR robot assembling a hot dog.
-If you have not already done so, make sure to follow the [setup instructions](../README.md#workshop-setup) to ensure the exercise works on your computer.
+If you have not already done so, make sure to follow the [set up instructions](../README.md#workshop-setup) to ensure the exercise works on your computer.

 ## Basic Usage